bartmate/SudokuEditor/README.md

 This little Python based Sudoku Editor is mainly for creating Sudoku puzzles.
 It has two independent undo-redo list in it:
 * One for the puzzle creation
 * One for the solving process
+The options are automatically handled as one puts numbers into the grid.
+Depending on the show-level set, not all of them are shown, though it can be set for each cell separately that the options are shown in them.
+Also, the system automatically show certain combinations:
+* Naked Single
+* \[Under development\] Lonely digit (when there is only one place in a row/column/box to put a digit)
+* \[Under development\] Pairs, triples, quadruples, quintupples.

 In its current form it is developed in Jupyter Notebook.
 To execute the application, you have to execute the cells one-by-one.